This post may contain affiliate links . Read my full Disclosure Policy.

 - Blend for 10-15 seconds until you have a crumbly mixture.

-- Add the sourdough discard, milk, cubed cheese, and jalapenos and pulse again until combined about 20-30 seconds.
-If you are mixing by hand use shredded cheese instead and knead until just combined.176 grams sourdough discard, 105 grams milk, 150 grams pepper jack cheese, 70 grams jalapenos, sliced
+- Add the sourdough discard, milk, cubed cheese, and optional jalapenos and pulse again until combined about 20-30 seconds.
+If you are mixing by hand use shredded cheese instead and knead until just combined.176 grams sourdough discard, 105 grams milk, 150 grams cheddar cheese, 70 grams optional: jalapeños, sliced

 - Once mixed, place the dough on a lightly floured surface.
 Add a light dusting of flour on top and roll the dough once or twice so it is flat.
 Fold the dough into thirds, bringing one layer on top of the other like a trifold.
 Roll out the dough and then turn it 90 degrees and fold it up one more time.
 Roll the dough into a thick rectangle, roughly 6" wide x 12" long.